11 Best Features of Recruitment HRMS

 The other ‘half’ of the process involves your own in-house people, ensuring that they are also ready to do what’s necessary.
 Remember that these days, recruitment is an increasingly sophisticated process involving people beyond an HR representative and hiring manager.
 Often, other stakeholders are involved in this 360-degree approach, such as colleagues, future teammates, other interested managers, and sometimes even key (internal) customers.

-A good HRMS recruitment module or ATS will access identified diaries or calendars and auto-book interviews and assessments – essentially, remembering all the tiny details so that you don’t have to.
+A good HRMS recruitment module or ATS will access identified diaries or calendars and auto-schedule interviews and assessments – essentially remembering all the tiny details so that you don’t have to.

-Another internal facet of recruitment is the fact that the best person for the job may well be an existing employee.
+Another facet of recruitment is internal: the fact that the best person for the job may well be (and arguably often is) an existing employee.
 Automated HRMS recruitment can be used to ensure that job vacancies are communicated internally as well as externally, and potential candidates – as identified by the system – can be contacted directly with details of the vacancy.

 Furthermore, broad internal communication of vacancies to all employees broadens the possibility of the referral of candidates by existing employees (often the best reference!) who may know suitable peers or contacts via their own personal networks.

-Supporting and carrying out a process is one thing, but what about afterwards – process review, evaluation, and improvement?
+Automating, supporting, and carrying out a process is one thing, but what about afterward?
+How do you know what impact your recruitment technology is having?
+What about process review, evaluation, and improvement?
+Are you getting the ROI you expected and hoped for?

 Most HRMS come with a set of standard reports for easy access to recruitment data; very helpful if you’re looking to measure recruitment efficiency and impact.
 Common metrics include: